thi-ng/umbrella/packages/mime/README.md

-1. Download the [latest version of mime-db's JSON index](https://raw.githubusercontent.com/jshttp/mime-db/master/db.json) and save it to `tools/mime-db.json`
+1. Download the [latest version of mime-db's JSON index](https://raw.githubusercontent.com/jshttp/mime-db/master/db.json) and save it to `[packages/mime/]tools/mime-db.json`
 2. Run the following command to build an up-to-date index (assumes the umbrella repo has been pre-built already).
-Output will always be to stdout.
+Output will always be be written to `src/generated.ts`.

 ```bash
 # from the thi.ng/umbrella repo root